colbytimm/opencodeloom/README.md

 ## Notes

 - Multi-repo worktrees are created only when `repo_paths` is set and a path exists in `repos.json`.
+- Reviewer handoffs now require a code-quality checkoff; reviewer feedback is only requested after lint/pattern issues are cleared.
 - No CI is required; everything runs locally.